 Coursework masters degrees can also serve as a pathway to higher research degrees for established artists who have been unable to complete an honours year.

-The SCA Graduate School currently offers two coursework masters degrees, the Master of Contemporary Art and the Master of Moving Image.
+The SCA Graduate School currently offers two coursework masters degrees, the Master of Art Curating and the Master of Moving Image.

 These degrees combine units of study with timetabled classes and self-directed projects.
 A dedicated academic coordinator, each an expert in the field contemporary visual art, digital filmmaking and interactive design, oversees each degree.